International Buddhist Temple

-The International Buddhist Temple (觀音寺 (Guān Yīn Sì); Guan Yin Temple) is located in Richmond, British Columbia, Canada.
+The International Buddhist Temple (國際佛教觀音寺 (Guójì Fójiào Guānyīn Sì, Guan Yin Temple)) is located in Richmond, British Columbia, Canada.
 It is a Chinese Buddhist temple run by the International Buddhist Society.

 While the Society officially practices Mahayana Buddhism, the temple is open to Theravada Buddhist affiliates and visitors, as well as visitors of all religious and unique cultural backgrounds.

 History

 In 1979, two Buddhists from Hong Kong donated land and funds to the cause of building an authentic Chinese Buddhist temple in North America.
 The International Buddhist Society was established in 1981 for this cause by the Venerable Guan Cheng and five other individuals.
 The International Buddhist Temple officially opened to the public after two years, when its Main Hall was completed.

 Thousands of people, including Richmond's mayor and Member of Parliament, attended the inauguration ceremony in 1986.

 International Buddhist Society

 The International Buddhist Society is a non-profit organization and a registered Canadian charity.
 It sponsors charitable programs both in Canada and abroad.
 Some of the Society's efforts include: